MUSEUM * MUSEO *

 LIBRARY *

 Corridors turn like sentences in an old novel; staircases rise toward rooms that shouldn’t exist.
-In the children’s gallery, silver spheres trace impossible paths.
-In the Library, shelves drift into shadow, holding books that remember more than their authors ever knew.
+In the children’s gallery, silver spheres trace impossible quantum paths.
+In the Library, shelves drift into shadow, holding books that contain more than their authors ever intended.

 Old Man with a Gold Chain by Rembrandt (1631, Art Institute of Chicago)